 The FlyCapture SDK includes a number of examples in C, C++, C#, and VB.NET to help get you started in some basic camera programming tasks.
+Some examples may not be supported by your camera model.

-The full example source code can be found in the \src directory of the FlyCapture2 SDK installation.
-To access the examples workspace from the Start menu, select Program Files>FlyCapture2 SDK >Examples
+Note: The full example source code can be found in the \src directory of the FlyCapture2 SDK installation.
+To access the examples workspace from the Start menu, select Program Files>Point Grey FlyCapture2 SDK >Examples